 In 1973, Michael and his boss had a dispute that resulted in

-(music) his all' or get out -- no 'half-efforts' were going to
+area musician, suggested Michael either give music his all or get out -- no 'half-efforts' were going to

 suffice.
 It was a turning point for Michael, and one where he

-finally saw music as his lifeblood, deciding to consider it a full
+finally saw music as his lifeblood, deciding to pursue it full

 From the mid 70's to the mid 80's, the Michael Stanley Band

 enjoyed a strong and fiercely loyal following, touring with some